-Illinois Public Media (WILL AM-FM-TV-Online) is a unit of the College of Media at the University of Illinois at Urbana-Champaign, a land grant, public state institution of higher education.
-The stations are licensed to the Board of Trustees of the University of Illinois, and are full-service PBS and NPR member stations serving viewers, listeners and web content users across a wide area of central and east central Illinois.
-WILL-AM began broadcasting in 1922; WILL-FM signed on the air in 1941 with the first FM license issued to a university; WILL-TV first went on the air in 1955.
-WILL-TV has a long history of serving central Illinois with local programs that tell the story of our regions' people, places and history.
-The IPM stations employ 35 full-time equivalent employees.
-The IPM budget contains four major sources of revenue: the Corporation for Public Broadcasting, the Illinois Arts Council, the University of Illinois, and Contributions/Private Gifts and Grants.
+Illinois Public Media (WILL AM-FM-TV-Digital) is a unit of the College of Media at the University of Illinois at Urbana-Champaign - a land grant, public state institution of higher education.
+The stations are licensed to the Board of Trustees of the University of Illinois and are full-service PBS and NPR member stations serving viewers, listeners, and readers across a wide area of central and east central Illinois, and beyond.
+WILL-AM began broadcasting in 1922; WILL-FM signed on the air in 1941 with the first FM license issued to a university; and WILL-TV first went on the air in 1955.
+WILL-TV has a long history of serving central Illinois with local programs that tell the story of our regions' people, places, and history.
+Illinois Public Media employs 35 full-time equivalent employees, and the budget contains four major sources of revenue: The Corporation for Public Broadcasting, the Illinois Arts Council, the University of Illinois, and Contributions/Private Gifts.

-IPM continues to attract new audiences, especially those using multiple platforms to access content.
-While it's clear listeners and viewers are using IPM's streaming services in higher numbers, there is also continued emphasis placed on reaching audiences using social media platforms, showcasing primarily video content and some short pieces of audio content.
+Illinois Public Media continues to attract new audiences, especially those using multiple platforms to access content.
+Listeners and viewers are using Illinois Public Media's streaming services in increasing numbers - in particular, the growing number of smart speakers are helping bring the "radio" back into many new households - and our social platforms offer insight and expanded content opportunities.
+With the pandemic and stay-at-home measures, Illinois Public Media has used even more digital-first platforms and services to reach our audiences, e.g. Facebook Live and Zoom.
 The organization continues to honor and build on the foundation provided by legacy broadcast platforms and strong national content by producing multiplatform local content, collaborating with community organizations, and working with teachers and students to have an impact.

-IPM also continues to emphasize its institutional value via better promotion of programming across all audience platforms, engaging audiences on social media and in person at events, symposia, and listening sessions, and developing successful ongoing partnerships with our College, the University of Illinois, and other stations.
-This is best illustrated by our continuing collaboration with Peoria's WTVP, and the new relationships we've cultivated with other newsrooms throughout Illinois, including WUIS (Springfield), WIUM (Macomb), WVIK (Quad Cities), and WSIU (Carbondale) via the Illinois Newsroom statewide journalism collaborative.
-We've also further developed relationships with WUIS, WGLT (Bloomington-Normal), WNIJ (DeKalb/northern Illinois), and WCBU (Peoria) to mutually share locally created content, including IPM's flagship talk program, The 21st.
+Illinois Public Media also continues to emphasize its institutional value via better promotion of programming across all audience platforms, engaging audiences on social media and through formerly in-person, now virtual events, symposia, and listening sessions, and developing successful ongoing partnerships with our College, the University of Illinois, content collaborations, and other stations.
+Illinois Public Media's news department collaborates on public health reporting with Side Effects Public Media and is a part of Harvest Public Media, which is a collaborative network of reporters and partner stations that focuses on food systems, agriculture, and rural issues.
+We also continue to grow our relationships with WUIS (Springfield), WGLT (Bloomington-Normal), WNIJ (DeKalb/northern Illinois), and WCBU (Peoria) to mutually share locally created content, including Illinois Public Media's flagship talk program, The 21st.

-In 2019, we are premiering on WILL-TV, Illinois Country, which will trace country music's roots in Illinois from the early part of the 20th century to the present, featuring old-time hoedowns, The National Barn Dance, Farm Aid, Illinois-bred Grammy winners, and much more.
-The documentary will follow the story of Illinois' singular role in the history of country music in the United States during this new one-hour documentary.

-The process to upgrade Illinois Public Media's television studio began and will be complete in FY19.
-This upgrade will greatly enhance our ability to produce quality television and digital content, as well as better serve departments across the University of Illinois campus, as their video production needs are increasing, and most departments do not have robust video production infrastructure.
+In the past FY we were able to complete the upgrade to our television studio.
+We celebrated by producing an in-person live music program featuring country music legends from Illinois, in Illinois Country: Live.
+We will continue to use our studio to better serve many departments across the University of Illinois campus, as their video production needs are increasing, and most departments do not have robust video production infrastructure.
 This upgrade will also enhance our ability to collaborate on productions with other departments.
+We are also able to use the new studio as a classroom for students from the College of Media.